tiblu/ep_webhooks/README.md

 * Where the ``pads.update`` configures webhook for ``pads.update`` event.
 See the "Supported hooks" section.
 * You can specify multiple urls, each of them will be called on the event.
 * The hook endpoint can authorize the call by verifying the secret in the ``X-API-KEY`` header
+* The ``caCert`` is optional, it enables you to provide a CA certificate in case you call a service which has a certificate that is not in the Node.JS trusted list by default, like self-signed certificates.

 # Supported hooks